Tropical Storm Wutip (2025): Hainan and Southern China

 On June 11, China's National Emergency Broadcast urged residents in coastal regions in coastal areas to stay updated on weather developments.
-The Hainan Provincial Disaster Prevention, Mitigation and Relief Committee activated a Level IV emergency response for Wutip.
+The Hainan Provincial Disaster Prevention, Mitigation and Relief Committee activated an emergency response for Wutip.
 Meanwhile, the Ministry of Natural Resources forecast waves of 3-5 m along the coast of Hainan.

-The Hainan Provincial Meteorological Bureau issued a yellow alert (Level III), while the cities of Wanning, Haikou, and the Baisha Li Autonomous County declared a blue alert (Level IV).
-Fishing boats in Guangdong Province were ordered back to port.
+The Hainan Provincial Meteorological Bureau issued a yellow alert (Level III), while the cities of Wanning, Haikou, and the Baisha Li Autonomous County declared a blue alert.
+Fishing boats in Guangdong Province were ordered back to port before noon on June 11.
 By June 12, 139 flights were canceled at Haikou Meilan International Airport and all ferry services across the Qiongzhou Strait were suspended, leaving 1,200 trucks stranded near ports.
 A scheduled concert by Cantopop singer Eason Chan at the Wuyuan River Stadium in Haikou was also cancelled.
 Sixteen cities and counties across the province suspended classes and authorities evacuated 16,651 people from high-risk areas.
 Several tourist attractions temporarily closed due to the storm.